Dorosomatidae

 Dorosomatidae is a family of clupeiform fishes.
 It is now recognized by FishBase as a family in its own right; it had been considered to be a subfamily of Clupeidae.
+It can primarily be distinguished only by phylogenetic analyses, though some minor shared morphological traits, such as the structure of the gill rakers and fins, have been identified.
+It contains the majority of tropical and subtropical clupeoid genera.
 It contains 31 extant genera.